OneRNG/tt-cpu8/README.md

 This is a 8-bit CPU in verilog designed for tiny-tapeout.

-It has a 8-bit accumulator, a 7-bit PC, 2 8-bit index registers and a carry bit.
+It has a 8-bit accumulator, a 12-bit PC, 2 13-bit index registers and a carry bit.

-The main limitations are the 6/8-bit bus - it's designed to run with an external SRAM and a 7-bit address latch, code is loaded externally.
-Accesses are 3 beats:
+The main limitations are the 6/8-bit bus - it's designed to run with an external SRAM and a 12-bit address latch, code is loaded externally.
+Accesses are 4 beats:

+- strobe loads the address latch low nibble
-- strobe loads the address latch
+- strobe loads the address latch high nibble
 - next clock loads/stores the high nibble
 - next clock loads/stores the low nibble

-There are 33 instructions. each 1 or 2 bytes:
+There are 33 instructions. each 1, 2 or 3 bytes:

     0v:		add a, v(x/y)	- sets C
     1v: 	sub a, v(x/y)	- sets C